 When it comes to Christmas shopping, Germany really takes it to the next level with their annual Christmas markets.
-Held all over the country, these markets take place from late November through Christmas, and they are truly amazing, whether or not you’re celebrating the holiday.
-Though the scale of each market varies based on the city it’s held in – Berlin’s is relatively grand in scale and Rothenburg’s is quainter, for example – they all include many of the same traditional elements.
-These include delicious food like gingerbread, bratwurst and potato pancakes, as well as cider and Glühwein, which is mulled red wine, and booths where German artisans and crafters sell their wares.
+Held all over the region, these markets take place from late November through Christmas, and they are truly amazing, whether or not you’re celebrating the holiday.
+Though the scale of each market varies based on the city it’s held in – Berlin’s is relatively grand in scale and Rothenburg’s is quainter, for example – they all encompass many of the same traditional elements.
+These incorporate delicious food like gingerbread, bratwurst and potato pancakes, as well as cider and Glühwein, which is mulled red wine, and booths where German artisans and crafters sell their wares.
 While these markets might be a little less adventurous than camping on frozen lakes, they are definitely epic and not to be missed.

-As you can imagine, these are just a few of the many unique and epic travel destinations that are perfect for the winter months.
+As you can imagine, these are just a few of the many unique and epic travel destinations that are perfect for the winter season.
 Have you been to others?
 Share them with us on Facebook, Twitter, or tag us on Instagram (@insureyonder).